-The movement of vehicles within work site (e.g. automated CC block manufactured area) need to be kept at safer speed to assure the safety of the working personnel.
+The movement of vehicles need to be kept at safer speed to assure the safety of the working personnel.
 Thus, the highest speed limit needs to be maintained at 15km/hour.
-Accordingly, the drivers need to be trained and motivated and signboard for speed limit needs to be erected at several strategic locations of the work sites.
+Accordingly the drivers need to be trained and motivated and signboard for speed limit needs to be erected at several strategic locations of the work sites.